 WhatsApp vs Slack features

-If you are not interested in a detailed description of these two messengers, I offer you to check the following table.
-It shows all core features of Slack and WhatsApp.
-Plus, I’ve covered the latest information on WhatsApp Business you may have missed.
+Let’s start with the basics: WhatsApp vs Slack comparison by looking at their core features.
+If you’re not interested in a long, detailed description of these two messengers, I offer you the following table.
+It highlights all the key feature differences between Slack and WhatsApp for team communication.
+I’ve also included the latest information on WhatsApp Business that you might have missed.

 WhatsApp vs Slack design